Hope-Akpan1/Simple-quiz-app/README.md

-# KodeCamp - {finsweet solution
+# KodeCamp - {JavaScript solution

-This is my solution to the Bootstrap task.
+This is my solution to the JavaScript task.
 The fist page is a landing page that leads to the Quiz questions.
 Enjoy!

-I use my phone to code, pardon some little errors especially when its not responsive.
-This task is done for desktop view for now,and it is not responsive in mobile.
+I use my phone to code, pardon some little errors.

 ## Table of contents